Plant DetailShow Menu

 Description

-The barberry genus is native to a wide area of the temperate zone and montane tropics.
-The species (over 600 are recognized) are generally evergreen perennial shrubs.
-They are members of the barberry family (Berberidaceae).
+The barberry genus is in the Berberidaceae family, native to a wide area of the temperate zone and montane tropics.
+The species (over 600 are recognized) can be evergreen or deciduous shrubs.
 The genus name is derived from the Latin word for these plants, "barbaris."

 The genus now includes species formerly placed in Mahonia along with those placed in smaller, segregate genera.
 Some botanists, however, prefer to recognize several genera instead of just one.
 Some species are believed to be alternate hosts of certain rust diseases of grain crops.
 Some species are useful early flowing nectar plants for honeybees and bumblebees.
 In ornamental gardens, they are useful foliage shrubs, especially those with colorful foliage.
 The flowers of most species are showy, as are the fruits.
 Barberries are noteworthy for the yellow color in the wood of the roots and shoots; moreover, the stamens move in response to touch by a bee.